Mi-CS/BertStyle/README.md

-# Contrastive Learning of Style using a pre-trained BERT
+# Unsupervised Contrastive Learning of Style using a pre-trained BERT

 ### ***[Under construction]***